orbitdb-archive/orbit/README.md

 # Orbit

-***Warning: Orbit is very much work-in-progress, things might be broken and instructions might be out of date.
+***Warning: Orbit is very much work-in-progress.
 If something is not working, please let me know and I'll make sure to fix it.***

 ## Introduction